FuturePreHistory/operational-incompleteness/essay.md

 The framework suggests that future ASI systems may become:

+- Operationally opaque
-- operationally opaque,
+- Institutionally unverifiable
-- institutionally unverifiable,
+- Asymmetrically interpretable
-- and asymmetrically interpretable,

 without violating physicalism.

 This implies that future civilization-level governance problems may increasingly concern:

-- verification bandwidth allocation,
+- Verification bandwidth allocation
+- Interface governance
-- interface governance,
+- Audit asymmetry
-- audit asymmetry,
+- Observer stratification
-- and observer stratification.

-Opacity may therefore become:

-not merely a technical issue,
-but a civilizational condition.
+Opacity may therefore become not merely a technical issue, but a civilizational condition.

 ---